E-mail me anytime to make an appointment for a one-on-one or group consultation,

 As stated in the USD Student Handbook, Student Code of Conduct, South Dakota Board of Regents Policy 3:4.3.b:

 Plagiarism includes, but is not limited to, the following:

 i.
 Using, by paraphrase or direct quotation, the published or unpublished work of another person without full and clear acknowledgment;

 ii.
 Using materials prepared by another person or agency engaged in the selling of term papers or other academic materials without prior authorization by the instructor; or

 iii.
 Engaging in other behavior that a Reasonable Person would consider plagiarism.

-For additional information on plagiarism, use Understanding Plagiarism, which is a Flash-based tutorial created by Bill Marino from Eastern Michigan University. guides one through the various types of plagiarism.
+For additional information on plagiarism, use Understanding Plagiarism, which is a Flash-based tutorial created by Bill Marino from Eastern Michigan University.
+This tutorial guides one through the various types of plagiarism.
 You can examine Common Myths, Famous Cases of Plagiarism from Pop Culture, and review the details of how to avoid plagiarism in your work.
 Numerous examples and tips are provided.